 University (as of July 1, 2007).

-non-resident fellow of the Center for Global Development, and is a
+Fellow of the Center for Global Development, and is a senior fellow

-senior fellow of BREAD.
-He is also co-editor of the Journal of
+of BREAD.
+He is also co-editor of the Journal of Development

 He graduated from Brigham Young University in 1983 with a B.S.

 in Economics and in 1988 from MIT with a PhD in Economics.

 After finishing at MIT Lant joined the World Bank, where he held

 a number of positions in the Bank's research complex between 1988